Interstate 90 in Illinois: Chicago Skyway

 The Skyway's official name, referring to it as a "toll bridge" rather than a "toll road", is the result of a legal quirk.
 At the time of its construction, the city charter of Chicago did not provide the authority to construct a toll road.
 However, the city could build toll bridges, and it was found that there was no limit to the length of the approaches to the bridge.
 Therefore, the Skyway is technically a toll bridge spanning the Calumet River with a 6 mi approach.
 This also is part of the reason that there are no exits available until after one has crossed the bridge and paid the toll.

 Historically, the Chicago Skyway was signed as, and was widely considered to be part of, I-90 from the mid-1960s forward (after I-90 in this area had been swapped with I-94).
-However, around 1999, the City of Chicago realized they had never received official approval to designate the Skyway as I-90.
+However, from around 1999 until 2022, the Chicago Department of Transportation worked under a new assumption that they had never received official approval to designate the Skyway as I-90.
 The city subsequently replaced most of the "I-90" signage with "TO I-90/I-94" signage.
-However, IDOT has always reported and continues to report the Skyway as part of the Interstate Highway System, and the Federal Highway Administration (FHWA) also considers the Chicago Skyway an official part of I-90.
-As of 2022, the Skyway is signed as part of I-90.
+IDOT has always reported and continues to report the Skyway as part of the Interstate Highway System, and the Federal Highway Administration (FHWA) also does consider the Chicago Skyway's roadway as I-90 unless IDOT revokes their designation of such.
+As of 2022, the Skyway is again signed as I-90, though now denoted with non-standard oversized shields constructed by CDOT.

 In the 1960s, the newly constructed Dan Ryan Expressway and the neighboring Calumet, Kingery, and Borman expressways provided free alternatives to the tollway, and the Skyway became much less used.
 As a result, from the 1970s through the early 1990s, the Skyway was unable to repay revenue bonds used in its construction.
 Traffic volumes rebounded from the late 1990s onward, partially because of the construction of casinos in Northwest Indiana, along with reconstruction of the Dan Ryan, Kingery, and Borman expressways.
 In June 2005, the Skyway became compatible with electronic toll collection, with users now able to pay tolls using I-Pass or E-ZPass transponders.